Upper Pines can disappear fast for Yosemite Valley summer dates

 Treat Upper Pines like a timed drop, then stay ready for cancellations.

-Upper Pines is the default Yosemite Valley target because it has the most inventory, but that also means it absorbs the strongest first-click demand.
-Once the first release is gone, the best remaining chances usually come from short cancellations or flexible moves into Lower Pines and North Pines.
+Upper Pines follows the standard Yosemite Valley public release, unlike North Pines, and it gives the deepest recovery path after sellout because it has the most inventory.
+Once the drop is gone, the best remaining chances usually come from short cancellations or flexible moves across Lower Pines and North Pines leftovers.

 Release timing matters